alexsweeten/bristol1350/README.md

 ```

 # Rules
 In Bristol 1350, you are a peasant trying to escape the city during the height of the Black Plague.
-You are randomly assigned into 1 of 3 carts and given two status conditions at the beginning of the game.
-If at any point in the game, your two status conditions total 6 or higher, you have the plague!
+At the start of the game, you are randomly assigned into 1 of 3 carts and given 2 status conditions.
+Your objective is to escape in your cart from Bristol plague-free.
+If at any point your two status conditions total 6 or higher, you have the plague!

 During each turn, 6 dice will be rolled.
 Your cart will move a total number of spaces equal to the number of dice rolled matching your carts color.
 If you are in a cart where two of the matching dice are rats, that means your cart will mingle at the end of the turn.
 You want to keep mingling to a minimum, as it will increase your chances of developing the plague!

-You win if you escape Bristol plague-free.
+There are some differences between this implementation, and the official [rules here](https://gamers-hq.de/media/pdf/60/66/e2/Bristol_PnP_Rules_1.pdf):

+- There are no special character abilities (to include in a future update)
+- Remedy cards only contain 1 remedy, instead of a choice of 2.
+- Leeches and Pomander are not included in the game (to include in a future update).
+- Turkey is a new remedy: It allows the user to reroll 4 dice instead of the standard 2.

 ## Actions
 - (R) Reroll Dice: You can reroll up to 2 dice.